v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 ashia_age := 38

 if tom_age < ashia_age {
-    println('Tom is younger than Asia')
+    println("Tom is younger than Asia")
 } else if tom_age > ashia_age {
-    println('Tom is older than Ashia')
+    println("Tom is older than Ashia")
 } else {
-    println('Tom and Ashia are the same age')
+    println("Tom and Ashia are the same age")
 }
 ```